Conformal Invariance of Spin Correlations in the Planar Ising Model: Holomorphic Spinors and Correlation Functions

-\begin{rem} The boundary conditions (\ref{eq: discrete_bc}) are a priori not robust enough to pass to the scaling limit: even if the limiting domain $\Omega$ has a smooth boundary, the discrete normal $\nu_{\mathrm{out}}\left(z\right)$ can possibly admit only the values $\sqrt{2}e^{\pm\frac{\pi i}{4}}$ and $\sqrt{2}e^{\pm\frac{3\pi i}{4}}$, and so does not (pointwise) converge to its continuous counterpart.
-These conditions become much nicer, if one finds a way ``to integrate'' the square of $F_{\left[\Omega_{\delta},a;a_1,\dots,a_k\right]}$: the real part of this integral satisfies Dirichlet boundary conditions on $\partial\Omega$ due to (\ref{eq: discrete_bc}).
-This approach is not as straightforward, since the square of a discrete holomorphic function is, in general, not discrete holomorphic, and so does not have a well-defined discrete primitive.
-However, it was noted in~\cite{smirnov-i} that one can naturally define the real part of the integral, using the \emph{s-holomorphicity} of discrete observables, which is a stronger property than the usual discrete holomorphicity.
+\begin{rem} The boundary conditions (\ref{eq: discrete_bc}) are a priori not robust enough to pass to the scaling limit: even if the limiting domain $\Omega$ has a smooth boundary, the discrete normal $\nu_{\mathrm{out}}\left(z\right)$ can possibly admit only the values $e^{\pm\frac{\pi i}{4}}$ and $e^{\pm\frac{3\pi i}{4}}$, and so does not (pointwise) converge to its continuous counterpart.
+These conditions become much more tractable, if one finds a way to ``integrate'' the square of $F_{\left[\Omega_{\delta},a_1,\dots,a_n\right]}$: the real part of this primitive (antiderivative) will satisfy Dirichlet boundary conditions on $\partial\Omega$ due to (\ref{eq: discrete_bc}).
+This approach is not as straightforward as in the continuum, since the square of a discrete holomorphic function is, in general, not discrete holomorphic, and so does not have a well-defined discrete primitive.
+However, the following remarkable fact has been observed in~\cite{smirnov-i}: one can naturally define the real part of the integral, using the \emph{s-holomorphicity} of discrete observables, which is a stronger property than the usual discrete holomorphicity.
 Moreover, a technique developed in \cite{chelkak-smirnov-ii} allows one to treat this real part essentially as if it were a harmonic function, see further details in Section~\ref{sub: riemann-problem}. \end{rem}